MarcinOrlowski/process-dotenv/README.md

 ## Installation ##

-Use composer to install this package as your development dependency:
+Use composer to install this package as your dependency:

-    $ composer require --dev marcin-orlowski/process-dotenv
+    $ composer require marcin-orlowski/process-dotenv

 It will install `process-dotenv` script in usual `vendor/bin` folder.